Short on time and can’t read it all now?

 You’ve read a lot by now.
 4,110 words to be exact.
 So let’s switch things up and do this the fun way.

-Choose your own adventure and discover the best way to move forward with Illustrator.
+Choose your own adventure and discover the best way to move forward with Adobe Illustrator for fashion design.

 Are you happy with where you landed?
 No?
 Then start over.